henihaddad/all_laws_tunisia/README.md

 >
 > **🔄 Testing Deployment**: This commit should trigger automatic deployment from GitHub to Vercel
 >
-> **🆕 New Vercel Project**: Fresh project created at https://alllawstunisia-a7k1ar8q0-henihaddads-projects.vercel.app
+> **🆕 New Vercel Project**: Fresh project created at https://alllawstunisia-g7iwz1brq-henihaddads-projects.vercel.app
+>
+> **✅ Repository Made Public**: Authentication protection removed for demo purposes

 ## 📋 وصف المشروع